 In the digital, social and mobile age, visual content matters.
 A whole whopping lot!
 Especially if you are in Asia.

 With the ubiquitous adoption of smartphones and tablets equipped with powerful cameras in Asian cities, almost everybody can now produce visual content.
 We are also consuming visual content like never before.
 Plus, its certainly easier to scroll through pretty pictures and videos than to read a whole bunch of words.

-Here are some data showing why you need to use photos, videos and infographics in content marketing.
+Next, let us look at some data showing why you need to use photos, charts, videos and infographics in content marketing.

 Visual Content versus Textual Content

 According to some statistics and data that I’ve culled, visual content (photos, images and videos) are certainly rocking the social web.
 Here are some choice nuggets for you to chew on: